Foreigners working in Poland, Slovakia or the Czech Republic in most cases are obliged to prepare and send Income tax returns.

 Please note that in the case of having own business in any other country, you may be obliged to pay additional social security insurance.

 Charitable giving and blood donation

 You may deduct up to 10% of your Czech yearly incomes but not less than 1000 Czech crowns.

-Additionally you may decide, to which charity organisation 1% of your paid taxes will be sent by tax office.
-Our office reserve right to choose organisation.
+Additionally you may decide, to which charity organization 1% of your paid taxes will be sent by tax office.
+Our office reserve right to choose organization.

-Your Czech taxed income will be reduced by interest paid in your mortgage for house or flat in which you are living if it is situated.
+Your Czech or Slovakian taxed income will be reduced by interest paid in your mortgage for house or flat in which you are living if it is situated in EU.